Post-Partum Depression Counseling in Broken Arrow for Tulsa Area Residents

 - She has a history of suicide attempts.

 - She was raised in a dysfunctional environment with poor emotional support offered by the parents.

 Postpartum Depression Treatment

-The treatment includes several options such as medication, psychotherapy and support groups.
+Treatment includes several options that include psychological counseling, support groups and doctor prescribed medication..
 The best results are achieved when the patient follows a recovery plan that includes all the three treatment options.

-Psychotherapy: There are two major forms of psychotherapies that have proved to be effective in treating postpartum depression:
+Psychological Counseling: There are two major forms of psychological counseling that have proved to be effective in treating postpartum depression: